(Photo by Scott Garfield/©Paramount Pictures)

 Almost a decade after wrapping up his landmark Lord of the Rings trilogy, Peter Jackson returned to the world of J.R.R.
 Tolkien to give audiences the Bilbo Baggins tale.
 A planned two-parter turned into a full-blown trilogy and critics were feeling the bloat: While Jackson’s Lord of the Rings films all scored over 90% on the Tomatometer, the Hobbit films never rose above 74%, with the first film right in the middle with 64%.
 Audiences were not tired just yet, though, even if this was the last of the Middle-earth series to hit $300 million domestic and $1 billion worldwide.
 On the glass-half-full side, Jackson’s first four Tolkien films grossed a combined $3.938 billion globally.

 The untimely passing of Heath Ledger in January 2008 was a gut punch, but it made anticipation for what would become his iconic, Oscar-winning portrayal of Batman’s arch-nemesis, the Joker, even more feverish.
 It was the central piece of what is considered one of the greatest comic-book films ever made.
 The movie’s $158 million opening weekend broke the previous record-holder, Spider-Man 3, by more than $7 million, and Dark Knight held the record for nearly three years to the day until the final Harry Potter chapter was released.
 The opening is still 17th all-time and the movie’s domestic total haul is the 12th-highest ever.

-Thumbnail image courtesy ©New Line Cinema, ©Sony Pictures Releasing, ©Warner Bros.
+Thumbnail image courtesy ©Sony Pictures Releasing, Scott Garfield/©Paramount Pictures, ©Warner Bros.